yamachan/jgss-hack/RTK1_Option_EnJa.md

 ### Output the translation source file

-To support the trnslation work, this plugin has a function to output the translation source file automatically.
+To support the translation work, this plugin has a function to create the translation source file automatically.
 Start your new game with this plugin, then execute the following command (function) from RPG Maker MV's F8 console.

 ```js
 RTK.EJ.writeTranslationBase()
 ```
 ![Screen shot - console](i/RTK1_Option_EnJa-28.png)

-After it、you can find a new 'translation_base.json' file in the save folder.
+After it、you can find a new 'translation_base.json' file in the 'save' folder.

 ![Screen shot - json file](i/RTK1_Option_EnJa-29.png)